 Intellectual properties were occasionally “appropriated” and recycled for projects for other clients, who in some cases, were in competition with the original client.
 Furthermore, politics are constantly changing; some businesses and agencies have reacted to public disapproval of U.S. companies sending jobs to countries that have not always been on friendly terms with the U.S. Security issues, especially after 9/11, have made far-shore outsourcing even more challenging.

 While U.S. companies were busy outsourcing IT projects to teams on the other side of the world, other countries quietly focused on supporting the development of technical industries within their own nations.
 This has been especially true in countries south of the U.S.-Mexico border.

 There are many benefits of nearshoring not offered in traditional outsourcing arrangements.
 Differences in work hours are not substantial; many nearshore developers have work days that only vary by one or two hours from the typical U.S. work day.
 Cultures are often more similar, and although differences in languages can exist, the availability of U.S. workers who are fluent in languages such as Spanish, French or Portuguese outpaces those with fluency in languages common in some other parts of the world.

 Explore Nearshore Outsourcing for Yourself

-Since 2000, EX2 Solutions has provided a wide range of technology outsourcing methods.
+Since 2000, EX Squared has provided a wide range of technology outsourcing methods.
 We can help you determine whether your enterprise is ready to embrace outsourcing, guide you through an evaluation of nearshoring versus offshoring and help you evaluate your options.
 We have prepared a whitepaper on nearshore outsourcing.
 Download it today to learn more about the advantages of nearshoring.